The Complete 2026 Fire Horse Year Home Feng Shui Guide

 • unstable or uneven lighting

-These are the kinds of issues that quietly erode output in a fast year.
+These are the kinds of issues that quietly eat away at your output in a fast year.

 If you want to see these areas on one clear layout before deciding what to fix first, map the home with the nine-grid wizard.

-Missing corners and irregular boundaries usually feel stronger in 2026
+Missing corners and irregular boundaries hit harder in 2026

-Another useful thing to keep in mind: unclear boundaries tend to be more noticeable in a Fire Horse year.
+Another thing worth knowing: unclear boundaries tend to be way more noticeable in a Fire Horse year.

-That does not mean every irregular layout suddenly becomes “bad.”
-It means that if the home already has obvious cut-ins, missing corners, or unstable edges, the lack of support is easier to feel.
+That doesn't mean every irregular layout suddenly becomes "bad."
+It means that if your home already has obvious cut-ins, missing corners, or unstable edges, the lack of support is just... easier to feel.

-So if you have suspected a missing corner for a while, 2026 is a good year to verify it properly instead of continuing to guess.
+So if you've suspected a missing corner for a while, 2026 is a great year to actually verify it properly instead of continuing to guess.

-The 4 mistakes people make most often in Fire Horse years
+The 4 mistakes people make most in Fire Horse years

 1. Adding too much red

 The year already runs hot.
-Too much red, orange, glare, or metallic shine often makes the home feel more irritated, not more empowered.
+Too much red, orange, glare, or metallic shine tends to make the home feel more irritated — not more empowered.

 2. Ignoring the entry

-If the energy gateway is blocked, a lot of other effort gets diluted.
+If your energy gateway is blocked, a lot of other effort just gets diluted.

 3. Letting the center stay heavy